infinitered/ignite/docs/Guide.md

 ## Where do I start?

-First, spin up the app and make sure you can see the welcome screen.
+First, spin up the app and make sure you can see the initial screen.
 If you have any issues, please report them.

 Once it's running, you'll want to get familiarized with the following concepts:

 ### Navigation

 We use React Navigation v6 in the current version of Ignite.
-You'll find any navigators in `./app/navigators`, with the `app-navigator.tsx` being the primary one.
+You'll find any navigators in `./app/navigators`, with the `AppNavigator.tsx` being the primary one.

-There's also a `navigation-utilities.tsx` file which provides some utility functions we find useful in building apps, such as `getActiveRouteName`, `useBackButtonHandler` and `useNavigationPersistence`.
+There's also a `navigation-utilities.ts` file which provides some utility functions we find useful in building apps, such as `getActiveRouteName`, `useBackButtonHandler` and `useNavigationPersistence`.

 Learn more in our [Navigation](./Navigation.md) documentation.